-Debate on California All-Electric New Buildings is Coming to a Head
+Debate on All-Electric New Buildings in California Is Coming to a Head

 SoCal Gas has funded pro-gas advocacy groups to oppose local governments from enacting all-electric building ordinances.
 More than 40 California cities and counties have banned or limited natural gas in new buildings since Berkeley became the first in the nation to do so last year, with San Jose, San Francisco and Oakland passing or updating ordinances in the past month.

 At the same time, SoCal Gas has enlisted more than 100 cities to sign a resolution supporting “balanced energy solutions” that include natural gas.
-It’s also won support from state lawmakers, and has sued the CEC for failing to include natural gas in its efficiency efforts.
+It’s also won support from state lawmakers and has sued the CEC for failing to include natural gas in its efficiency efforts.

 SoCal Gas is under investigation by the California Public Utilities Commission’s Public Advocates Office for improperly using ratepayer funds meant for energy efficiency outreach to pay for its pro-gas and anti-electrification advocacy.
 The Sierra Club, represented by EarthJustice, has asked the CPUC to issue a $255 million fine against the utility for this activity.